This video presents a survey of works from many different theatrical shows, museum exhibitions, and live events.

-This Air Fountain is on permanent display at Copernicus Science Center in Warsaw, Poland, where the public is invited to stand on the base and dance with fabrics as they fly.
-The design is highly adaptable, and may be made at virtually any scale as a sculpture, an architectural installation, a round stage unto itself, or built into a larger stage or floor surface area.
-There are numerous materials that can fly in the air with this set up, including fabrics, mylar confetti, paper, bird feathers or styrofoam peanuts.
+This Air Fountain is on permanent display at Copernicus Science Center in Warsaw, where the public is invited to stand on the base and dance with fabrics as they fly.
+In addition to fabrics, there are numerous materials that can fly in the air within this set up, including mylar confetti, paper, balloons, flower petals, bird feathers and styrofoam peanuts.

 The dancer Ozgecan Tapa performs with Pas de Deux at an event for Mercedes Benz in Istanbul.
 Under difficult outdoor conditions (windy and damp), she gives an inspired improvisational performance with an extraordinary, poetic ending.

 In Magic Carpet, a large sheet of shimmery red fabric flies untethered in the center of a room, twisting and turning, rising and falling, coiling and unfurling, as it gracefully moves in and out of the vortex at the center of the air system.

 Magic Carpet plays with the Russian National Rhythmic Gymnastics Team at the Mariinski Theater.

 Air Play Show

 Air Play Show is a collaboration between Daniel Wurtzel and performers Seth Bloom and Christina Gelsone.
 It is a wordless wonder and is now touring the world to sold out audiences and rave reviews.
 With visual images seemingly sewn from the sky, this poetic ode to childhood will enchant and electrify both the young and young at heart.

 PAPER TORNADO | 2014 SOCHI OLYMPICS